skyriakidis/readme/README_snakemake.md

 ## Scripts

-[config.yaml] contains links with configuration files and prameters that are used in the workflow [Snakefile]	contains the
+[config.yaml] contains links with configuration files and parameters that are used in the workflow [Snakefile]	contains the rules that are used in the workflow, written as python scripts and stored in [bin/snakefiles/]